solid/web-access-control-spec/README.md

 ## Example WAC Document

-Below is an example WAC document (often referred to as an 'ACL resource') that specifies that Alice (as identified by her Web ID `https://alice.databox.me/profile/card#me`) has full access (Read, Write and Control) to one of her web resources, located at `https://alice.databox.me/file1`.
+Below is an example WAC document (often referred to as an 'ACL resource') that specifies that Alice (as identified by her WebID `https://alice.databox.me/profile/card#me`) has full access (Read, Write and Control) to one of her web resources, located at `https://alice.databox.me/file1`.